 Frequency of Video Examples by Context and Population

-Currently, The Elephant Ethogram holds over 2,300 video clip examples in 23 behavioral Contexts, with 772 video files from Amboseli, Kenya, 936 from the Mara, Kenya, 666 from Gorongosa, Mozambique, and three from Kruger, South Africa.
+Currently (August 2021), The Elephant Ethogram holds over 2,400 video clip examples in 23 behavioral Contexts, with 813 video files from Amboseli, Kenya, 934 from the Maasai Mara, Kenya, 658 from Gorongosa, Mozambique, and three from Kruger, South Africa.
 While the total number of videos from the main three populations is roughly similar, examples of Behaviors and Constellations from some Contexts are disproportionately represented from the three populations.
 Figure 2 shows the percentage of videos across all Contexts from Amboseli, Mara and Gorongosa.

 Amboseli has long been regarded as the best place in Africa to film musth males, estrous females and reproductive behavior, in general.
 Our specific aim in Amboseli was to document reproductive behavior as this was underrepresented in the footage from the two other populations.
 Behavior that falls in the Contexts of Advertizement & Attraction and Courtship makes up 30% of the Amboseli clips as compared to 5% of those from Gorongosa and the Mara.
 We knew, from long experience in all three populations, that we would be more likely to see and to capture reproductive behavior in Amboseli than in either of the other two populations.
 From a biological perspective it may seem strange for the prevalence of reproductive behavior to be so apparently dramatically different.
 Amboseli's open landscapes and grassland habitat is conducive to elephants forming large aggregations of individuals during and after the rains when the herb layer biomass is plentiful and when reproductive activity is concentrated (Poole & Moss, 1989).
 Large musth males and receptive females gravitate to these large aggregations (Poole & Moss, 1989) making reproductively active individuals easier to find, both for elephants and for the scientists hoping to study or film them.
 Our Amboseli filming took place following a period of historically high rainfall.
 We were able to observe large aggregations of individuals that included musth males and estrous females almost daily.